Snowflake-Labs/spcs-templates/user-metrics/tutorial - export_metrics_to_prometheus_endpoint/Prerequisites.md

 # Prerequisites

-## Prerequisites common to Tutorials 1 and 2
 You need a compute pool with a service running to get any metrics.
-To set up this service, you will follow the You need a compute pool with a service running to get any metrics.
-To set up this service, you follow the instructions in [Tutorial 1](https://docs.snowflake.com/developer-guide/snowpark-container-services/tutorials/tutorial-1) to create a simple “echo” service with modification.
-In the current implementation, the metrics_visualizer service you create in this tutorial can access only the compute pools whose owner role is the same as the owner role of the service.
-So you need to make sure to create the compute pool using the test_role as described:
+To set up this service, you will follow the instructions in [Tutorial 1](https://docs.snowflake.com/developer-guide/snowpark-container-services/tutorials/tutorial-1) instructions to create a simple “echo” service with modification.
+A role can access metrics of a compute pool only if it has one of the following privileges on the compute pool(OWNERSHIP, MONITOR).

-1. Complete [Common Setup for Snowpark Container Services Tutorials](https://docs.snowflake.com/developer-guide/snowpark-container-services/tutorials/common-setup) with the following modifications to the Create Snowflake objects step.
+1. Complete [Common Setup, Create Snowflake objects](https://docs.snowflake.com/developer-guide/snowpark-container-services/tutorials/common-setup) provided for various tutorials with the following modifications:
-    * Don’t use the ACCOUNTADMIN role to create the compute pool named tutorial_compute_pool.
-Instead, grant test_role the privilege to create a compute pool.
+    * In the above tutorial we grant USAGE, MONITOR privilege to test_role on compute pool.
+Hence test_role can view the metrics from tutorial_compute_pool
     ```commandline
     USE ROLE ACCOUNTADMIN;
-    GRANT CREATE COMPUTE POOL ON ACCOUNT TO ROLE test_role;
+    GRANT USAGE, MONITOR ON COMPUTE POOL tutorial_compute_pool TO ROLE test_role;
-    USE ROLE test_role;
-    ```
-    * Continue with the steps in the Common Setup and create the compute pool as part of the script that is executed using the test_role:
-    ```commandline
-    CREATE COMPUTE POOL tutorial_compute_pool
-      MIN_NODES = 1
-      MAX_NODES = 1
-      INSTANCE_FAMILY = CPU_X64_XS;
     ```

 2. Complete [Tutorial 1](https://docs.snowflake.com/developer-guide/snowpark-container-services/tutorials/tutorial-1).